Gardening with Straw

-This is a great time of year — when farmers are looking to get rid of old ones (something that happens in the spring as well) — to pick up one or two hay bales.
-You might also be able to buy them at your local nursery or gardening store but they’ll probably cost more.
+This is a great time of year — when farmers are looking to get rid of old ones (something that happens in the spring as well) — to pick up one or two staw or hay bales.
+You might also be able to buy straw bales at your local nursery or gardening store but they’ll probably cost more.
 They make great seasonal decorations … put a trio of various shaped pumpkins on one (or a stack of two or three) in a strategic place visible to passersby, balance a sheaf of cornstalks against it if you have them and voila: Autumn’s great visual symbol of harvest.
 Then, when the season is over, you can break them up and use them in your garden and compost pile.
 Or can you?

 But using straw as mulch is a different story.
 The secret is to keep the mulch deep enough, say six to eight inches or more.
 This both provides enough cover to keep weed seeds from sprouting and makes those that do easy to pull from the moist soil.
 And everyone knows the benefits of using mulch, right?
 One of my favorite fall practices is to sow some hardy greens in late September or October and literally bury them under mulch.
 The mulch doesn’t have to be hay.
 It could be finely chopped leaf mold for that matter, just as long as it’s deep enough (but not too compact) to protect over- wintering seeds and seedlings.
 Then pull away the mulch in the spring after the weather starts to warm.
 You’ll have harvests of kale, spinach and other greens weeks early using this method.

-A new use of hay bales — at least to me — is the practice of planting crops directly into the bales, or hay bale gardening as its come to be known.
+A new use of straw bales — at least to me — is the practice of planting crops directly into the bales, or straw bale gardening as its come to be known.
 Basically, a bale of hay becomes a container.
 You can plant seed directly into the bale with the addition of a little soil or compost, or you can scoop out a spot in the bale to fill with soil and then transplant starts directly into the bale.
 By the time the growing season is over, the bale is well on its way to becoming compost.
 The advantages are that the bale hold water — in this it’s much like hydroponic gardening — is usually disease free and supplies easy rooting for the plant.
 Or so I’m told.
 We haven’t tried this method but are looking forward to trying it next spring… if only my sweetie will let us drag a bale or two home and put it in the yard.
 Here’s a video with more details on straw bale gardening.